Chat To 'The Battersea Poltergeist' Experts To Help Solve Shirley's Paranormal Cold Case

 The hot topic in the paranormal world right now is the case of a poltergeist that terrorised a normal family in South London for 12 years, but this isn't a current haunting.
 The case has been thrust back to the forefront of supernatural sleuths' consciousness by a gripping new podcast.

-Listeners of 'The Battersea Poltergeist' who are trying to solve this paranormal cold case now have the chance to get a little bit closer to the investigation and chat with the podcast's host Danny Robbins and his panel of experts.
+Listeners of 'The Battersea Poltergeist' who are trying to solve this paranormal cold case now have the chance to get a little bit closer to the investigation and chat with the podcast's host Danny Robins and his panel of experts.

 The new true-crime-style podcast series from BBC Radio 4 focuses on a family at the centre of a poltergeist case which has had believers and sceptics alike scratching their heads since 1956.